What A Voice Actor Needs to Learn

 1. You must be a good actor.

-Voice acting is about story telling, honesty, connection, listening and timing.
+Voice acting is about story telling, authenticity, connection, listening and timing.
 It’s not about making funny voices or imitation.
 It’s about acting.

 How to get this?
 Years of experience and work.